Condo Board Elections in Ontario: Voting, Quorum, Training & Removal Explained

 Electronic and telephone voting have also been permitted since 2017, provided your corporation's bylaws allow for it.
 For larger buildings in London and Sarnia, enabling electronic voting can make a meaningful difference in reaching quorum.

 One firm restriction: an owner who is 30 or more days in arrears on their common expenses is not entitled to vote, including in director elections.
 This right is restored as soon as the arrears are paid.
+To understand how fee arrears can affect your corporation more broadly, see our article What Happens If Multiple Owners Stop Paying Their Condo Fees.

-This requirement catches many new directors off guard: every person elected, re-elected, or appointed to an Ontario condo board after November 1, 2017, must complete the Condominium Authority of Ontario’s (CAO) mandatory director training within six months of taking their seat.
-The training is provided online through the CAO’s website at no cost.
+This requirement catches many new directors off guard: every person elected, re-elected, or appointed to an Ontario condo board after November 1, 2017 must complete the Condominium Authority of Ontario's (CAO) mandatory director training within six months of taking their seat.
+The training is provided online through the CAO's website at no cost.

 The consequences of non-compliance are automatic and serious.
 A director who does not complete the training within six months is immediately disqualified — they lose their seat without a vote or formal proceeding, can no longer vote at board meetings, and no longer count toward board quorum.
 The corporation is then required to notify both the CAO and all unit owners within 30 days of the vacancy.